UI-Research/mobility-from-poverty/07_safety/README.md

 The file also uses imputation to estimate crime counts for months of missing data by agency.
 More information on the dataset can be found here (https://www.openicpsr.org/openicpsr/project/108164/version/V4/view).

 Unfortunatly, the variable MONTHSREPORTED_i was believed to be the number of months reported, but is actually the last month reported.
 For example, if an agency reported data in February and April, the value for MONTHSREPORTED_i for that agency would be 4 even though only 2 months were reported.We still believe there is value in this variable to highlight agencies with very very low coverage indicators and are therefore using the flawed variable to flag counties with low (3) data quality.
-Any county that is not flagged as low (3) data quality and doesnt have missing information is marked as high (1) data quality.
-This rating is relative to the quality of the data overall which is low.
+Any county that is not flagged as low (3) data quality and doesnt have missing information is marked as medium (2) data quality.

 The metrics of interest from these data are violent crime (murder and nonnegligent manslaughter, forcible rape, robbery, and aggravated assault) and property crime (burglary, larceny-theft, motor vehicle theft, and arson).
 Rates are calculated as the number of crimes per 100,000 people using ACS county populations.